FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/tos.md

 ## Final Word

-By playing on FRP, you’re part of something bigger — a curated, story-driven roleplay experience for adults who care about quality.
+By playing on DSRP, you’re part of something bigger — a curated, story-driven roleplay experience for adults who care about quality.
 Respect the space.
 Respect each other.

 See you in the city.